HenryPengZou/ImplicitAVE/code/README.md

 ## Code
 The inference code we used for [GPT-4V](https://platform.openai.com/docs/models), [BLIP-2](https://github.com/salesforce/LAVIS/tree/main/projects/blip2), [InstructBLIP](https://github.com/salesforce/LAVIS/tree/main/projects/instructblip), [LLaVA](https://github.com/haotian-liu/LLaVA?tab=readme-ov-file), [Qwen-VL](https://github.com/QwenLM/Qwen-VL), and [Qwen-VL-Chat](https://github.com/QwenLM/Qwen-VL) are provided.

-When running the inference code for each MLLM, please refer to the instruction in the corresponding projects ([GPT-4V](https://platform.openai.com/docs/models), [BLIP-2](https://github.com/salesforce/LAVIS/tree/main/projects/blip2), [InstructBLIP](https://github.com/salesforce/LAVIS/tree/main/projects/instructblip), [LLaVA](https://github.com/haotian-liu/LLaVA?tab=readme-ov-file), [Qwen-VL](https://github.com/QwenLM/Qwen-VL), and [Qwen-VL-Chat](https://github.com/QwenLM/Qwen-VL)) for environment setup and package installation.
+When running the inference code for each MLLM, please refer to the instruction in the corresponding projects for environment setup and package installation.

 Here we provide an example for setting up the environment, running the inference and evaluation code for [Qwen-VL](https://github.com/HenryPengZou/ImplicitAVE/tree/main/code/Qwen):